|Limits on the source database

 change the schemas of databases or tables.
 Otherwise, the data migration task fails.

 - During data migration, do not perform DDL operations to add comments.
-Example:
+Otherwise, the

 - If you perform only full data migration, do not write data to the source database